It’s not the technology that’s the problem, it’s protecting the secret

 If you use randomly generated passwords, the password won’t be on the list to check against (especially if the password is long enough).
 If encryption were truly broken, it wouldn’t matter what you used as a password, it could be decrypted.
 This isn’t the case today.

-What’s worse, though, is by its nature the existence of a backdoor won’t become public knowledge—even after it’s been compromised.
+What’s worse, though, is by its nature the existence of an encryption backdoor won’t become public knowledge—even after it’s been compromised.
 Technology companies would be sworn to secrecy about its existence.
 Law enforcement would deny its existence.
 Which means when the backdoor is found and exploited, the public won’t learn about the breach long after the horse has left the barn.

 Do you think anyone would admit their secret backdoor used to read messages and decrypt phones fell into the wrong hands, much less exists?